rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240325_New York Times Podcasts.md

 *  So it's really remarkable how we've arrived at this turning point here for Putin, where
 *  he used to be someone who really portrayed himself as the man keeping Russians safe from
 *  terrorism.
-*  Now, the threat of terrorism coming from Islamic extremists doesn't really fit into that narrative
+*  Now the threat of terrorism coming from Islamic extremists doesn't really fit into that narrative
+*  that Putin has.
-*  that Putin has, because now Putin's narrative is all about the threat from Ukraine and the
+*  Because now Putin's narrative is all about the threat from Ukraine and the West.
-*  that the most important thing to do now for Russian national security is to win the war
+*  And that the most important thing to do now for Russian national security is to win the
-*  against Ukraine.
+*  war against Ukraine.
 *  And does a security failure here have anything to do with Russia actually being obsessed
 *  with Ukraine?
 *  Like it's kind of taken its eye off the ball?
 *  Well, look, the Russian Domestic Intelligence Agency, the FSB, they're the ones who are
 *  supposed to keep the country safe from terrorism.
-*  And that has also been the agency that has been charged with asserting control over the
+*  But that has also been the agency that has been charged with asserting control over the
 *  territories in Ukraine that Putin has occupied.
 *  And the FSB has been spending all this time hunting down dissidents of Putin.
 *  Just a few hours before the attack on Friday, Russia officially classified the so-called